sepiphy/coding-recommendations/php/laravel.md

   - `@param  <datatype>  $varname`.
   - `@return <datatype>`
   - `@throws <Exception>`

-- Use the full names for all classes, interfaces and traits.
+> Note: Use the full names for all classes, interfaces and traits.

 ```php